-What are some of the benefits of coaching?

 -What is involved in coaching?

 Coaching is about creating a courageous and intentional space where you can spend time contemplating and discussing what’s important to you, who you are and where you are going.
 Coaches ask questions and initiate inquiries.
 Coaches also provide structure, feedback and support, as well as accountability.
 Coaching exercises are designed to help clients identify what is important in their lives, clarify values, make powerful choices, and execute on those choices.
 Generally, you will leave a coaching session agreeing to one or more action items or inquiries that will continue to move you forward until your next coaching session.

 -What are the logistics for a coaching session?

 Coaching can be done in person or over zoom or the phone.
 There are several options and locations for meeting in person, including outdoor locations.
 Coaching sessions are scheduled in advance and generally last 45-55 minutes.

 -How should I select a coach?

 Every coach is unique and it’s important to find a coach who is a good fit for you.
-You want a coach with whom you feel a connection to and comfortable with, but at the same time one who will push you outside of your comfort zone and challenge you to grow.
+You want a coach with whom you feel a connection to and are comfortable with, but at the same time one who will push you outside of your comfort zone and challenge you to grow.
 While it’s nice to have some shared interests or beliefs, or similar backgrounds or place in life, it is not necessary to have those commonalities to have a good coaching relationship.

 -Who is an ideal coaching client?